mybatis/mybatis-dynamic-sql/src/site/markdown/docs/subQueries.md

 # Subquery Support
 The library currently supports subqueries in the following areas:

-1. In certain where conditions
+1. In where clauses - both with the "exists" operator and with column-based conditions
 1. In certain insert statements
 1. In update statements
 1. In the "from" clause of a select statement